-Cleveland Police and Durham Constabulary, together with their respective Police and Crime Commissioners, recognise their commitment to integrity is essential to the legitimacy of policing.
+Cleveland Police and the Police and Crime Commissioner recognise a commitment to integrity is essential to the legitimacy of policing.
 We value the public’s trust and confidence in policing, and to earn this we need to be open to scrutiny and transparent and our behaviours, actions and decisions must always consider public interest.

 Professional ethics is far wider than just acting with integrity; it incorporates the requirement to give an account of our judgements, acts and omissions.
 In simple terms it is not only about doing the right thing but also doing it for the right reason.

-We believe our Joint Independent External Ethics Committee will be a key contributor to maintaining and improving trust and confidence in the two Forces.
+We believe our Independent External Ethics Committee will be a key contributor to maintaining and improving trust and confidence in the Force.

-The remit of the Committee is to promote the highest standards of ethical conduct and to act as a ‘critical friend’ to both forces, providing a focus for education, a source of support and a measure of compliance with organisational values.
-The Committee will ensure senior leaders are aligned to both their force values and those of the Code of Ethics, through scrutinising, challenging and advising the organisations in areas such as:
+The remit of the Committee is to promote the highest standards of ethical conduct and to act as a ‘critical friend’ to the Force, providing a focus for education, a source of support and a measure of compliance with organisational values.
+The Committee will ensure senior leaders are aligned to the Force's values and those of the Code of Ethics, through scrutinising, challenging and advising the organisations in areas such as:

 - Development and management of resources and estate

-Chief Officers in Cleveland and Durham Police are operating in an increasingly complex business environment as well as an operationally challenging one.
-We are confident that the skills and experience of our Committee Members can assist with the decision making of senior leaders within Cleveland and Durham Police and improve our transparency for the benefits of the communities we serve.
+Chief Officers are operating in an increasingly complex business environment as well as an operationally challenging one.
+We are confident that the skills and experience of our Committee Members can assist with the decision making of senior leaders and improve our transparency for the benefits of the communities we serve.

 External Ethics Committee Members